ShirleyXW/User_Documentation/User_Doc/docs/index.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.
+#### Overview
+In this section, we will guide you through creating a new workspace and invite team members to join.

 ### Project Planning with Canvas